SajalJainatwork/Yahoo-Finance-Web-Scrapping/README.md

-# yahoo finance web scrapping package
+# Yahoo Finance Web Scrapping package

 This is a small experiment of using the yahoo_fin package that helps to scrape data from yahoo finance and is loaded with various metrics.